Threads (social network): Popularity in Taiwan

 Early on, Threads was able to gain a large number of users in Taiwan because Twitter was rarely used there; however, many users became less active after satisfying their initial curiosity.
 The 2024 Taiwanese presidential election attracted a new wave of users specifically interested in politics.
 Supporters of the ruling Democratic Progressive Party (DPP) reported that their messages on Threads were reposted and promoted at a higher rate compared to Facebook, Instagram, or Twitter.
 This prompted other users, including those who had previously left the platform, to join in on the political conversations there.
 Threads was used to great effect by DPP supporters to protest against 2024 reforms, proposed by the opposition Kuomintang and Taiwan People's Party, that would grant the Legislative Yuan more oversight over the executive branch.
 It is also popular among Taiwanese independence activists and critics of China-friendly politicians.

 Reception

-Before its launch, Threads was widely anticipated to be the "Twitter Killer" app.

-Data collection policies of Threads have received criticism from experts concerned about their vast scope and previous controversies at Meta related to its handling of user data.

-On July 6, 2023, Vice reported criticism around Threads account deletion policy, which at the time did not allow Threads users to delete their Threads account without also deleting their Instagram accounts.
-Vice also reported on criticism on Meta's history of copying features from other platforms.

-In July 2023, The Wall Street Journal raised concerns about the potential presence of Russian and Chinese government propaganda and disinformation on the platform, due to Threads not labeling state media accounts.

-According to Canadian political scientist Kawser Ahmed, Threads is a "hotbed for BlueAnon conspiratorial content".
+Threads faced privacy concerns over data collection policies.

+By August 2025, Threads reached 400 million monthly users.

+In January 2026, it reported 141.5M daily mobile users vs X's 125M.